-This page is dedicated to the PhD research of Stacie Lee Bennett
+This page is dedicated to the PhD research of Stacie Lee Bennett-Worth.

 The research is looking specifically at the role digital creativity in performing arts education.
 Focusing on 16-18 year old students studying for a formal qualification, the research will encourage innovation and deeper exploration in performance and more broadly aims to address the shortfall in digital performance creativity in pre-he students.